 Alaska is one of the most popular cruise regions with ships from all major cruise lines sailing the region during the peak season, which runs from May to September.
 No matter how you like to cruise, you will find a ship that suits your style.
 Holland America Line and Princess Cruises offer the most ships in the region, with Princess Cruises being voted as “Best Cruise Line in Alaska”.

-Royal Caribbean International now offers sailings to Alaska on Explorer of the Seas and Radiance of the Seas, and sister company Celebrity Cruises’ Solstice is another great pick.
-You can freestyle with Norwegian Cruise Line this year on the newest ship in the region, Norwegian Bliss, or make it a kid friendly cruise with Disney or Carnival Cruise Line.
+Royal Caribbean International now offers sailings to Alaska on Ovation of the Seas and Radiance of the Seas, and sister company Celebrity Cruises’ Solstice and the recently refurbished Millennium are other great picks.
+You can freestyle with Norwegian Cruise Line on some of the newest and biggest ships in the region, Norwegian Bliss and Norwegian Joy, or make it a kid friendly cruise with Disney or Carnival Cruise Line.
 Bottom line, you should go on an Alaskan cruise not only for the beautiful surroundings but also to enjoy the cruise ship amenities you know and love.

 The Only Way to Travel